IBM/universal-connectors/filter-plugin/logstash-filter-pubsub-apachesolr-guardium/README.md

       default_pipeline:
         receivers: [files]
 ```
-Then,restart agent using below command:<br>
+Then,restart the agent using the below command:<br>
 <b>$ sudo service google-cloud-ops-agent restart<b>

 You can learn more about [Ops Agent installation](https://cloud.google.com/monitoring/agent/ops-agent/installation) and [configuration](https://cloud.google.com/monitoring/agent/ops-agent/configuration).

-#### Configure Logging & Filter the logs using resources, logs and severity levels to display
+#### Configure logging and filter the logs using resources, logs, and severity levels to display
 1. Select a Google Cloud project.Go to the Google Cloud navigation menu and select Logging > Logs Explorer.
 2. Filter the logs in logs explorer
     - Resources: The resources available in your current project.